-(i) Valence band: Valence band are those bands where all of the valence electrons reside and are involved in the highest molecular orbit.
-These are fully filled or partially filled.
+(i) Valence band: The valence band is described as the outermost electron orbital of an atom.
+Valence bands are those bands where all of the valence electrons reside and are involved in the highest molecular orbit.
+These are either fully filled or partially filled.

 (ii) Conduction band: These bands are empty or partially filled where positive or negative charge carriers exist.
 Negative charge carriers are the electrons while the positive charge carriers are holes.

 (iii) Forbidden gap: The gap between the valence band and the conduction band is known as the forbidden gap.
 For an electron to jump from valence band to conduction band, it has to be energized by heat or electricity.
 The amount of energy required defines the conductivity of the material.

 When we apply an electric field, due to excitation, electrons start moving from valence band to conduction band and constitute a current.

 As shown in the above figure, Conductors don’t have any forbidden gap between the valence band and conduction band.
 As the conduction band and valence band in conductors are already overlapped.

 In insulators, there is a large gap between the conduction band and the valence band.
 This gap of approx 15ev indicates that insulators cannot conduct any current.